Finndersen/LEDuino/README.md

 - Integrate audio reactivity into the framework
 - Add support for easily configuring LED matrix displays
 - Bluetooth/remote control support
-- Allow using gradient palettes and those stored in RAM